 Due to space restrictions, Civic Engagement 1,2 & 3 exhibits are limited to 2'6" wide and 15" deep.

-Civic Engagement 1: Exhibit a display illustrating one of the following options:

-- personal information about yourself who you are, things you like to do, things you are good at, your favorites; - your feelings and how you handle these feelings; - your family, their responsibilities, how you work together; OR - the Family Pedigree that may include family group pages.

-50146 Civic Engagement 2: Exhibit a display illustrating one of the following options:

-- your neighborhood; - how you were a good neighbor or led a service project for your community; OR - a Citizenship Challenge that you helped organize and lead (see the project book for details).

-Civic Engagement 3: Exhibit a display illustrating one of the activities that you completed within your project as it relates to one of the following categories in the manual:

-- Government;

-- Business and Industry;

-- Transportation, Communication & Utilities;

-- Culture & Heritage;

-- Natural Resources & Environment;

-- Education;

-- Organizations within your community;

-- Tourism; OR

-- Support Systems within your community.

-50149 Civic Engagement Ready4Life Challenge: (Open to 11-18 year-olds enrolled in any Citizenship project)
+CLASS # PROJECT 50145 Civic Engagement 1: Exhibit a display illustrating one of the following options: personal information about yourself - who you are, things you like to do, things you are good at, your favorites; your feelings and how you handle these feelings; your family, their responsibilities, how you work together; OR the Family Pedigree that may include family group pages.
+50146 Civic Engagement 2: Exhibit a display illustrating one of the following options: your neighborhood; how you were a good neighbor or led a service project for your community; OR a Citizenship Challenge that you helped organize and lead (see the project book for details).
+50147 Civic Engagement 3: Exhibit a display illustrating one of the activities that you completed within your project as it relates to one of the following categories in the manual: Government; Business and Industry; Transportation, Communication &amp; Utilities; Culture &amp; Heritage; Natural Resources &amp; Environment; Education; Organizations within your community; Tourism; OR Support Systems within your community.
+50149 Civic Engagement Ready4Life Challenge: (Open to 11-18-year-olds enrolled in any Citizenship pro oject) Exhibits in this category must include the following: a) a physical representation of the career or business product such as a model, prototype or display/portfolio that includes images of accomplished work; b) verbal or written explanations that demonstrate knowledge of the related career or business fields, potential careers, and the appropriate requirements for achievement in those fields.
+The judging criteria for this class values thoroughness of career and/or business exploration and pursuit above the workmanship of the physical specimen on display.

-^{}This project is eligible for the Maker class.
-See page 10 for more info.
+\This project is eligible for the Maker class.
+See page 11 for more info.